3. SW4RM Protocol Specification¶

 3.8.3.
 Observability¶

-- Metrics for throughput, latency, and error rates
+- The system collects metrics for throughput, latency, and error rates.

 3.9.
 Comparison with Google's Agent-to-Agent Protocol¶